microsoft/genaiscript/packages/demoapps/cards21.py.slides.md

 ---

-### Slide 5: Player Class
+### Slide: Player Class

-- The Player class represents a player in the game.
-- It has methods to place a bet, receive a card, and check if the player is busted.
+The `Player` class represents a player in the game.
+It keeps track of the player's money, hand of cards, and provides methods to place a bet, receive a card, and check if the player is busted.

 ```python
 class Player: